Get a Free Estimate Today!

 Moisture should not be present in ducts.
 Controlling moisture is the most effective way to prevent biological growth in air ducts.

 Moisture can enter the duct system through leaks or if the system has been improperly installed or serviced.
-Research suggests that condensation (which occurs when a surface temperature is lower than the dew point temperature of the surrounding air) on or near cooling coils of air conditioning units is a major factor in moisture contamination of the system.
+Research shows that condensation on air conditioning coils is a big cause of moisture contamination in the system.

-The presence of condensation or high relative humidity is an important indicator of the potential for mold growth on any type of duct.
+Condensation or high humidity can indicate mold growth on ducts.
 Controlling moisture can often be difficult, but here are some steps you can take:

 You should consider having the air ducts in your home cleaned if: